chrisvana/repobuild/README.md

 Build tool for my projects.<br/>
 <br/>
-Mostly functional, but a work in progress.<br/>
+Mostly functional, but a work in progress (still in "beta" until [this](https://github.com/chrisvana/repobuild/wiki/Distributed-Source) is implemented).<br/>

 --
 _Summary_